tarantool/doc/doc/1.7/book/box/box_schema.rst

     * ``language`` = 'LUA'|'C' (default = ‘LUA’).

-    :param string func-name: name of function, which should conform to the :ref:`rules for object names <app_server-names>`
+    :param string func-name: name of function, which should not be a number and should not contain special characters
     :param table options: ``if_not_exists``, ``setuid``, ``language``.

     :return: nil